It originally appeared during the fight against Agahnim in A Link to the Past, which lets you use either the Master Sword or the butterfly net.

 Phantom Hourglass has you fight the Cubus Sisters this way.
 They even make a game out of it they call "Dead Man's Volley".
 Just a bit later, the first half of the boss battle against the Twin Dragon Gleeok works this way, although with an unique twist, using the rope from the Grappling Hook like a big slingshot.

-In The Legend of Zelda: Skyward Sword, you have to do this during the last time you fight Ghirahim.
+You have to do this during the last time you fight Ghirahim.
 As well, the attack is a spinning disc, which forces you not only to hit it back, but to use the MotionPlus controls to hit it back the right way.

 This can also happen with regular enemies, such as in Ōkami, where an evil tree launches fruit at you and you send it back with Power Slash (though the game does have boss battles that feature this trope as well).